roman-milk/roman-milk.github.io/the-wedding-planner.md

+===

- ****** The Wedding Planner Ch.
-02 ****** byJust_Plain_Bob© When the rehearsal was over she led the group to the banquet hall where the rehearsal dinner was being held.
+When the rehearsal was over she led the group to the banquet hall where the rehearsal dinner was being held.
 Once every one was seated she invited them to stick around after the dinner and enjoy dancing to the live band in the lounge.

  "As an incentive to stay we are giving you your first drink on the house" and then she circulated and handed them all a complimentary ticket to give to the bartender or their waitress.
 She deliberately timed it so the last person she gave a ticket to was the usher she had been flirting with.
 As he took it he said: